 Although the cutting is automatic, setting it up is not.
 Machine operators play a big role in ensuring the final quality of your details.
 The expertise and experience lets them choose the right parameters for each production need.

 Therefore, finding suitable manufacturers is still a tedious task.
-Fractory has identified a bunch of trustworthy manufacturers who take good quality seriously.
-If you need help with sheet metal production, we can provide it.
+Fractory is here to help you with sheet metal fabrication jobs.